Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

     return np.sum((yHat - y)**2) / y.size
 ```

-In regression problems, MSE is used to measure the distance between the data point and predicted regression line.
+In regression problems, MSE is used to measure the distance between the data point and the predicted regression line.
 It helps in determine to which extent the model is fit to the data.
 When the errors are large, it becomes obvious to use MSE.
-Because square of large number means bigger the error distance thus more the penalising for bigger errors.
+Because the square of a large number means bigger the error distance thus more the penalizing for bigger errors.
 Thus, making MSE sensitive to outliers.

-Also note, that increasing the sample size m leads to decrease in MSE, because larger sample size, reduces the distributions variance, making it easy to reduce the distance between estimator and the actual.
+Also note, that increasing the sample size m leads to a decrease in MSE, because a larger sample size, reduces the variance of the distribution, making it easy to reduce the distance between the estimator and the actual.

 ### Mean Absolute Error or L1 Loss

-MAE is the measure of error between a pair of variable such as predicted vs actual.
+MAE is the measure of error between a pair of variables such as predicted vs actual.
 MAE is the average absolute difference between X and Y. MAE is widely used for forecast error in time series analysis.

 <center>
 <img src="{{site.url}}/assets/images/ml/mae.png"  style="zoom: 5%  background-color:#DCDCDC;"  width="80%" height=auto/><br>